 What Time of Year Should I Visit Udawalawe National Park?

 Udawalawe National Park does experience quite a bit of rainfall.
 This is mostly between the months of October to January and March to May.
-This makes mid-January – February and June – September the best times to visit.

 Is Udawalawe National Park Ethical?

 It is thought that Sri Lanka has the highest density of elephants in all of Asia.
 Unfortunately this means that human – elephant conflict is an issue, due to demand for land for farming and human habitation.
-This makes it incredibly important for the elephants to have protected areas to live in.
-Thankfully ivory poaching is fairly rare in Sri Lanka as not many Sri Lankan elephants have tusks, but it’s not unheard of.
-Visiting national parks such as Udawalawe National Park creates a financial incentive for the country to keep protected areas for wildlife.

 Can I Feed the Elephants?

-Absolutely not.
-It’s bad for their health.
-Unfortunately, even though feeding the elephants is banned, some of the less responsible safari guides have been known to let passengers feed elephants.
-This is incredibly dangerous as it teaches the animals to associate the jeeps with food and get far too close and put their trunks inside the car to have a rummage around.
+Feeding elephants from jeeps is incredibly dangerous as it teaches the animals to associate the vehicles with food and get far too close and put their trunks inside the car to have a rummage around.
 They might pick up your bags and trample on them.
-That’s if you’re lucky.
-If unlucky, the elephant could ram the jeep causing it to overturn.
-Luckily this behaviour is very rare as the national park does have strict guidelines for drivers, but it’s not unheard of.
-Don’t be one of the idiots who encourages this sort of behaviour.
+The elephant could ram the jeep causing it to overturn.

 How to Get to Udawalawe National Park?